Last Updated on

 If you’re still unsure what you need after reading these reviews, check out the buyer’s guide that will break down everything that you need to know before purchasing a sight.

-If you’re looking for the best all-around sight, it’s clearly the TRUGLO Tritium Handgun Night Sight.
+If you’re looking for the all-around best Glock 43 sight, it’s clearly the TRUGLO Tritium Handgun Night Sight.
 Not only does it excel at performance, but it’s also available for a great price.
 The sight glows in the dark, but it’s bright enough that you can see everything during the day too.

 Moreover, only the shooter can see the dots, which means your sight won’t give away your position during tactical applications.
 In the end, this is a high-quality compact Glock sight that’s available for an excellent price.